antreev-brar/Gencoin-IITkCoin/README.md

 ---
 ## Usage

-To use iitcoin , first clone the repo-
+To use Gencoin/IITkCoin, first clone the repo-
 ```
 git clone <repo name>
 ```